cisco-open/jalapeno/docs/install/jalapeno.md

 Jalapeno can also be destroyed using the script.

 1. Use the `destroy_jalapeno.sh` script.
-This will remove both namespaces `jalapeno` and `jalapeno-collectors` and all associated services/pods/deployments/etc. This will also remove all the persistent volumes associated with Kafka and Arangodb.
+This will remove the `jalapeno` namespace and all associated services/pods/deployments/etc. This will also remove all the persistent volumes associated with Kafka and Arangodb.

    ```bash
    ./destroy_jalapeno.sh kubectl